twofold-rsc/twofold/packages/server-function-transforms/README.md

 The `key` property tells the server function where to find the encryption key.

-Using `envKey` will instruction the server function to load the encryption key from an environment variable.
+Using `envKey` will instruct the server function to load the encryption key from an environment variable.

 ```typescript
 import { envKey } from "@twofold/server-function-transforms";